tighten/collect/readme.md

 ```

 ## Upgrade
-To upgrade Collect, simply run `./upgrade.sh` from the root directory.
-By default this will pull in the most recent Laravel 5.7 changes, update the Collect package and run the unit tests.
-The upgrade script accepts a Laravel version, so a specific version can be passed in.
+If you are a developer working on Collect and you're tasked with upgrading it to mirror a new version of Laravel,  run `./upgrade.sh` from the root directory.
+You can pass a parameter to target a specific Laravel version (e.g. `./upgrade.sh 5.7.10`) or, if you don't pass a parameter, the script will find the latest tagged release and run against that.

+The upgrader will pull down the appropriate source and test files for the specified version of Laravel and then run the tests.

 ```bash
 ./upgrade.sh